Participate in the Ceremonies

 All faculty, staff and alumni are invited to participate in Commencement.
 As witnesses to the conferring of degrees, the Bear Network is an integral part of congratulating and celebrating UNC’s newest alumni.

-We invite you to support the celebrations so you can show the students you’ve supported along the way that you’re proud of their accomplishments.
+We invite you to join the celebrations as a way to show the students you’ve supported along the way that you’re proud of their accomplishments!

 Faculty